curated by Jessica Thalmann

 Sid Starkman is a Pastry Artist who uses food as an ephemeral art form.
 Her practice focuses on ways to create experiences of comfort, wonder, surprise, and playfulness; activating a more intimate relationship to ourselves, each other, brands, tradition, history and art in all forms.
 Currently, she operates a custom cake and special event food business called Sidnichka.

-NAMARA Projects is pleased to offer treats by Sidnichka during our receptions.
+NAMARA projects is pleased to offer treats by Sidnichka during our receptions.
 Sidnichka works with our curators and partners to conceive of bites that integrate the themes, content, or ideas represented in NPS programming.